 - Avoid medications like aspirin that change the body’s pH level.

-- Medication with hormones such as estrogen or progesterone can weaken the muscles of the diaphragm and produce acid.
+- Medication with hormones like estrogen or progesterone can weaken the diaphragm muscles and produce acid.

 - It’s better not to strain the stomach, so eat smaller meals more often.

 - Avoid very cold or very hot foods and drinks.

 - It’s not a good idea to drink water during a meal.
 It’s better to have it an hour before or after digestion.

 - At meals, eat raw and natural foods first, then cooked foods.